asargento/serverless-custom-plugin/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [npm](https://www.npmjs.com) to install this module.

 ```bash
 npm install && npm build